Jyrnee/therepose/README.md

 # therepose

- Goal: Create a web-viewable digital archive of those that have lost/given their lives in various national events.
 <h4>Seeking Active Contributors!
 Email dev@jyrnee.com if you are interested!
 I will upload a very rough file structure or some of which in about a week or so.
 (I have a lot of research to do..)</h4>